 Detect lines in images using a transformer-based model

-Estimate depth from images
+Extract text from images

-Highlight objects in images using text prompts
+Segment objects in images and videos using text prompts

 LETR (Line Segment Detection) is an advanced AI-based tool designed to detect line segments in images.
 Powered by a transformer-based model, it leverages cutting-edge technology to accurately identify straight lines within visual data.
 This tool is particularly useful in applications such as computer vision, image processing, and robotics, where line detection is critical for tasks like object recognition, edge detection, and scene understanding.